 - Tuition Payment Plan (E-Pay) -Students may apply for an installment plan through FACTS Tuition Management for tuition, fees and books.
 Payments are set up at 0% interest with a $25 per semester or $45 per academic year fee.
 Students must enroll for at least six (6) semester hours and complete an application in the Business Office or online.

-Some courses do require on-site testing or proctored testing while others have all of the tests done online.
-If a course requires a supervised test, then the student can take the test in the Testing Center located in Thompson Hall or at the Ashe or Alleghany campuses.
+Some courses do require on-site testing or proctored testing while others have all of the tests available online.
+If a course requires a supervised test, then the student can take the test in the Testing Center located in Academic Support Center (ASC) in Thompson Hall or at the Ashe or Alleghany campuses.
 If none of these locations will work for the student, then the student can work out an arrangement with the instructor to take the test at a more convenient location.
 In this case the student must find a proctor for the test and arrange for the proctor to carefully read, sign, and mail a Proctor Agreement (available from the instructor) to the course instructor.
 This needs to be done at the beginning of the semester before any tests can be completed.

 Examples of proctors are: